amirmasoudabdol/Bilbo/docs/examples/bakker_et_al_2012.md

 #### The Source of Discrepency

 Further investigation led to the finding of a minor bug in Bakker et al., code where a typo resulted in insertion of a wrong **large** study in the replication pool of  *small* simulation.
-This polluted the pool of small studies and reduced the overall observed bias, due to the wrongly inserted large study having lower bias among all other small sudies.
+This polluted the pool of small studies and reduced the overall observed bias, due to the wrongly inserted large study having lower bias among all other small studies.
 Figure <a href="#fig:patched_vs_reproduced" data-reference-type="ref" data-reference="fig:patched_vs_reproduced">5</a>, shows the comparison of results from the patched script, and SAM's results.
 As it is shown, patching Bakker's code accounted for the minor discrepancy and consequently we gets a perfect replication.

 <figure>
   <picture>